chrisbarrett/scala-errors.el/README.md

 ## Usage

 Compile your project with SBT and run `M-x scala-errors-show-errors`.
-Any errors found will be displayed in compilation buffer.
+Any errors found will be displayed in a compilation buffer.
 The following commands are available to navigate errors:

 | Command name                    | Description                                |